 During the month of May, I did a stay-at-home artist residency when my overseas travel plans got cancelled.
 Watch the video summary here, or keep reading for details.

 May 2020.
-Like many who had planned vacations during this time, mine too got cancelled.
+Like many who had planned vacations during this time, I too found my trip cancelled.
 I had been accepted to a 2-week artist residency on the Greek island of Kefalonia and had planned some time before and after for a bit of independent wandering in Athens and other parts.
 Alas, this was not to be.

 Although I was disappointed that I wouldn’t get to see a new country (and a beautiful, culturally vibrant one at that) or have the opportunity to share an immersive experience with other resident artists, there were advantages to spending this time off at home: